William John Griffin, Bristolville, Ohio – Obituary

 He enjoyed woodworking, trips to the Smokey Mountains and good times with family and friends.

-He is survived by his wife, Cynthia Griffin of Bristolville, Ohio, daughter, Heather Griffin of Warren, OH, son, Kenneth Griffin of Winter Haven, Florida, grandson, Nicholas Griffin, as well as sisters, Shirley Sweet of Howland, Ohio. and Patricia (James) Gregory of Bazetta, Ohio.
+He is survived by his wife, Cynthia Griffin of Bristolville, Ohio; daughter, Heather Griffin of Warren, Ohio; son, Kenneth Griffin of Winter Haven, Florida; grandson, Nicholas Griffin; as well as, sisters, Shirley Sweet of Howland, Ohio and Patricia (James) Gregory of Bazetta, Ohio.

 He was preceded in death by his parents.